-Allow your dreams to materialize; give your hopes a chance over your fears, let your conviction win over your doubts.
+Allow your dreams to materialize; give your hopes a chance over your fears and let your conviction win over your doubts.
 Do what makes you happy.
 You deserve to be happy, you deserve to live, you deserve to be here on this magical path.
 You deserve to celebrate life.
 Read more here.

 If we follow the philosophy, “Do what makes you happy,” won't I be living a selfish life?

-Past the stories we tell and the facade we put up is the simple truth: we all live for ourselves alone.
+Past the stories we tell and the facade we put up is a simple truth: we all live for ourselves alone.
 More or less.
 “Do what makes you happy” is the running theme in our lives.
 Read more here.